stoeps13/connections-doc/source/admin/customize/t_admin_profiles_specify_required_field.md

     Set the extensionIdRef attribute of the <extensionAttribute\> element to define the field in the profiles-config.xml file equal to the value you noted here.
 See [Enabling custom extension attributes for Profiles](t_admin_profiles_enable_custom_fields.md) for more details.

+    !!! note
-    **Note:** Do not hide any required attribute fields; if a user edits their profile contact information and required field information is hidden for that user type, the edited profile form cannot be saved.
+    Do not hide any required attribute fields; if a user edits their profile contact information and required field information is hidden for that user type, the edited profile form cannot be saved.

     You should define a label for any custom fields that you add, but it is especially important to define a label for a required field because if the user does not enter a value in the field, but tries to save the form, a message is displayed telling them that x is required, where x is the field label.
 If you do not define a label for the field, the term null is used instead.
 As a result, users will see a null is required message when they try to save the page, and will not know which field to fill in before they can save the page successfully.